prof-rossetti/intro-to-python/projects/freestyle/implementation.md

 ### Licensing Requirements

-Choose a software license, and include a corresponding file called "LICENSE" or "LICENSE.md" in the root directory of your repository.
+Optionally choose a software license, and include a corresponding file called "LICENSE" or "LICENSE.md" in the root directory of your repository.
 If you need help choosing a license, consult https://choosealicense.com/ or ask an instructor for guidance.
 The [MIT license](https://choosealicense.com/licenses/mit/) is a popular choice for open source projects.

 ### Security Requirements